 - You can’t remember the last time you genuinely thought they were attractive.

 - You don’t feel secure; you don’t feel safe; you don’t feel protected; you feel used.

 - Neither of you bother to text, call, or pursue communication because it feels like a chore.

 - You lost interest months ago and hoped things would change, but they haven’t.
 You just don’t know what to say.

 - If you’re already seeing someone new, but you just haven’t broken the news to your partner.
 Also, you’re the worst.
 Stop doing that.

 - He reminds you too much of your dad.

 How Should you Breakup?

-Breaking up with someone at a restaurant, can be really hard to manage.
+Breaking up with someone at a restaurant can be really hard to manage.
 Be a considerate person and give them a chance to process their emotions and concerns.
-Be willing to talk about what didn’t work -- and be honest.
+Be willing to talk about what didn’t work — and be honest.
 People really need the honesty, so they know for sure what happened.
 If you’re seeing someone new, fess up to it.
-That may seem extreme, but it will be even more confusing if you come out with another relationship into the public a week later.
+That may seem extreme, but it will be even more confusing if you’re caught in another relationship a week later.